 They are a single location practice that has enjoyed steady annual growth over the years with us.
 They originally approached us after losing money for several years as a result of the 2008 recession, and we helped them get back in the black, grossing an additional $150k to $200k per year.

-This client has paid an average of $30k per year, and have seen a 238% Annual Return-on-Investment since year one.
+They have seen a 238% Annual Return-on-Investment since year one.

 THE ONGOING SUCCESS STORY OF OUR FIRST CLIENT